signorrayan/RedTeam_toolkit/README.md

 ## Contributing
 Thanks to all Open-Source project that help me in this project .\
+I'm not a web developer, if you see any issues, or you can make the project works better, i'm glad to see your contributing.
-If you want to help us, Don't be afraid to contribute!
+If you want to help us, don't be afraid to contribute!
 We have many things you can do to help out.\
-to contribute you can create an issue or (better) you can fork & create a pull request.\
+to contribute you can create an **issue** or (better) you can **fork & create a pull request**.

-If you have any suggestions such as adding other open-source tools to this project and do not know where to start, please contact me by email mo.sarayloo@protonmail.com
+If you have any suggestions such as adding other open-source tools to this project or make this project better and do not know where to start, please contact me by email mo.sarayloo@protonmail.com